H3rby7/html-resume/README.md

 4. Check 'Print background'
 5. OPT: Set 'Scale' to 100

+The printed version may be off by a few mm, where necessary iterate the printing process until the perfect result ist yielded.

 # Customization Ideas

 * Change your name `letter-spacing` to fit into and fill your title line precisely